-The John Milton Project for Free Speech is a venture of NRB and is a pioneering project that monitors the threats of anti-Christian censorship and other free speech violations on the Internet, and especially on communication platforms established by “new media” tech companies in the private sector like Google, Facebook and Apple.
+The John Milton Project for Digital Free Speech is a venture of NRB and is a pioneering project that monitors the threats of anti-Christian censorship and other free speech violations on the Internet, and especially on communication platforms established by “new media” tech companies in the private sector like Google, Facebook and Apple.
 The John Milton Project also evaluates the decisions made in the public, governmental sector as well when they infringe the First Amendment rights of citizens on the web.

 This project has published a groundbreaking 2011 white paper report, True Liberty in a New Media Age, which explains how some of the policies and practices of new media tech giants have jeopardized fundamental values enshrined in the First Amendment.
 In 2012, the project released its Free Speech Charter for the Internet, laying out a model to be followed by new media technology and communication companies that can serve the interests of both free speech and free enterprise.
 In 2013, the project released The Future of Free Speech, Free Press and Religious Freedom on Facebook, Google, Apple, etc. – A Current Assessment, which reported on the targeting of traditional values, conservative ideas, and Christian orthodoxy by companies including Facebook, Google, and Apple.